-In line with the Company's overall print advertising revenue trend, national advertisers' marketing budgets have been significantly reduced.
-In addition, many national advertisers which place advertising in the Company's newspapers are centralizing purchasing functions and streamlining the buying and negotiating process.
-This could result in the commoditization of certain advertising products, which limits the Company's ability to promote its position in the market, the customer service value of its relationship with the advertiser, and the benefits of its suite of products, including the Company's ability to up-sell other products.
-This also may put the Company in competition with other advertising companies that are able to offer lower prices for a larger geographical area than the Company covers.
+Historically, newspaper publishing was viewed as a cost-effective method of delivery for various forms of advertising to a large audience.
+The continued development and deployment of new technologies and greater competition from digital media increase the challenge to provide competitive offerings to retain the Company's print and digital advertisers.
+In addition, many national advertisers, which place advertising in the Company's newspaper, have significantly reduced marketing budgets.
+These advertisers are centralizing purchasing functions and streamlining the buying and negotiating process.
+This could result in further commoditization of certain advertising products, which limits the Company's ability to promote its position in the market, the customer service value of its relationship with advertisers, and the benefits of its suite of products, including the Company's ability to upsell other products.
+This may also put the Company in competition with other advertising companies that are able to offer lower prices for a larger geographical area than the Company covers.
 Accordingly, the Company could experience a decline in pricing which could result in lower revenues and profitability.